JakubGaluszka96/Lotto/README.md

 # Lotto
-Creating website which allows user to check lotto results and compare them to this types.
+Creating website which allows user to check lotto results and compare them to his types.
 It will be created using django framework.
 ---

 sudo apt install python3